Denis Ten Memorial Challenge: History

 The Denis Ten Memorial Challenge is named in honor of Denis Ten, a former figure skater who competed internationally for Kazakhstan.
-He was the 2014 Winter Olympic bronze medalist, two-time World Championship medalist (silver in 2013; bronze in 2015), the 2015 Four Continents champion, and five-time Kazakh national champion.
+He was the 2014 Winter Olympic bronze medalist, two-time World Championship medalist (silver in 2013; bronze in 2015), and the 2015 Four Continents champion.
 He was a member of the Astana Presidential Club, an organization that supported and developed high-achievement sports in Kazakhstan.
 Prior to Ten's success, Kazakhstan had almost no presence in international figure skating.
 After his bronze medal finish at the 2014 Winter Olympics, he became a national icon, responsible for a surge in popularity of figure skating in Kazakhstan.
 He was also part of Kazakhstan's bid to host the 2022 Winter Olympics.
 Ten was murdered on 19 July 2018 in Almaty by two carjackers who were attempting to steal his mirrors.
 His death prompted widespread condolences from the international sports community.
 Thomas Bach, president of the International Olympic Committee, described Ten as "a great athlete and a great ambassador for his sport...
 Such a tragedy to lose him at such a young age."
 Arystanbek Muhamediuly, Kazakh Minister of Culture and Sport, said: "Denis Ten was an incredible figure skater, the legend of our sport, our pride."

 One of Denis’s main goals was to develop figure skating in Kazakhstan and represent the country on the world sports arena.
 Therefore, we are very proud that our country has the honour of organising a tournament of this scale for the first time...
 We are very happy to give unforgettable emotions to all lovers of figure skating.